aosabook/500lines/crawler/crawler.markdown

 StopIteration: done
 ```

-The exception has a value, which is the return value of the generator: the string "done".
+The exception has a value, which is the return value of the generator: the string `"done"`.

 ## Building Coroutines With Generators